v-mholloway/edge-developer.es-ES/microsoft-edge/devtools-guide-chromium/storage/sessionstorage.md

    WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
    See the License for the specific language governing permissions and limitations under the License.  -->

-# <a name="view-and-edit-session-storage-with-microsoft-edge-devtools"></a>Ver y editar el almacenamiento de sesiones con Microsoft Edge DevTools
+# <a name="view-and-edit-session-storage-with-microsoft-edge-devtools"></a>Ver y editar session Storage con Microsoft Edge DevTools

-En esta guía se muestra cómo usar [Microsoft Edge DevTools][MicrosoftEdgeDevTools] para ver, editar y eliminar pares [clave-valor sessionStorage.][MDNSessionStorage]
+En esta guía se muestra cómo usar [Microsoft Edge DevTools para][MicrosoftEdgeDevTools] ver, editar y eliminar pares [clave-valor sessionStorage.][MDNSessionStorage]

 ## <a name="view-sessionstorage-keys-and-values"></a>Ver claves y valores sessionStorage